yongjun01/NetApp-DataFabric-/README.md

 Welcome to NetApp Data Fabric Automation Demo.
-The following playbooks are for public use and offered freely to anyone that wants to use Ansible in their NetApp or AWS environment.
+The following playbooks are for public use and offered freely to anyone that wants to use Ansible in NetApp or AWS environment.